vegaelle/lemonbar-empowered/README.md

 # lemonbar-empowered

-A script for easy Powerline bars creation for LemonBar.
+A plugin for easy Powerline bars creation for LemonBar.

 # Requirements